-From a data-driven network of virtual restaurants to vegan bites made from surplus farming streams and a nut and tofu-based cheese alternative – these are just some of the participants our accelerator.
-Keep scrolling to meet them all!
+From a data-driven network of virtual restaurants to vegan bites made from surplus farming streams and a nut and tofu-based cheese alternative – these are just a few of the Accelerator participants.
+Read on to meet them all!

 Shorter & fairer value chains